 If you cannot make it to your appointment, remember to reschedule or cancel it well in advance.
 Appointments should be rescheduled or cancelled no later than one full day (24 hours) prior to the appointment.

 NOTE!
 For now, since the 13th of March, you can cancel your appointment in a one-hours notice.

 Reschedule or cancel your appointment using the Self online service or via the phone service

 - If you reschedule your appointment, you will not lose your booking permission.
 Please note that you will not receive a reminder message about the rescheduled appointment.

 - If for some reason you do not need the scheduled appointment at all, you can cancel it.
 Please note that in this case you will lose your booking permission.

-- If you cancel or reschedule the appointment later than 24 hours prior to the appointment, a fee for uncancelled appointments will be charged.
-This applies to all appointments except laboratory examinations.
+- If you do not arrive to your appointment, a fee for uncancelled appointments will be charged.
 For further information, please see the section “Service fees”.